naipotato/Replay/CONTRIBUTING.md

 - The opening brace must be in the following line, on the same indentation level as its header only for classes, enums, structs and methods.

-- Always use 4 (four) column tabs to indent, and spaces to align
+- Always use spaces to indent and align

 - Always use string templates for string interpolation, except with error messages, which must be localizables, so they must use printf-style